itaysnir/itaysnir.github.io/_posts/2024-05-20-pwncollege-dynamic-allocator-misuse.md

     p.interactive()
 ```

 Notice that the exploit isn't 100% reliable.
-This is ok, as the reason behind this is `main_ra` and `win_addr` having some additional whitespace characters.
+This is ok, as the reason behind this is `main_ra` and `win_addr` sometimes having some additional whitespace characters.

 ## Challenge 12